danh121097/vue-mapbox-gl/docs/guide/markers-and-popups.md

 ### Props

-- `coordinates {Array}` The GeoJSON coordinates for popup placement on the map.
+- `lngLat {Array}` The GeoJSON coordinates for popup placement on the map.
 If popup used inside marker this prop will be ignored.

 Full list of props you can see on [API page](/api/popup.md#props)